mknnnnnnn/shrink-it/README.md

 # Shrink it

-Shrink it is a backend URL shortener project built with FastAPI, PostgreSQL and Docker.
+Shrink it is a backend URL shortener built with FastAPI, PostgreSQL, and Docker.

-The project provides more than basic URL shortening.
-It includes support for custom aliases, click analytics, link expiration and user accounts.
+It supports custom aliases, QR code generation, click analytics, link expiration, click limits, and user authentication.

 ## Features